 Learn About Steps To Protect Brain Health

 Most of us are fearful of developing dementia.
-While some risk factors are unchangeable, others are within our control.
-Here are six steps we can take in our fight for dementia prevention.
+While some risk factors are beyond our control, others are within our power to change.
+Here are six steps we can take that promote healthy cognitive aging and support long-term cognitive health.

 Dementia Rate Declines